Terrykoek/Mern-Book-Gram/README.md

 ## Accomplishments

 * The application is meeting the mininum viable product (MVP)'s requirements.
+* User is able to log in with their google account.
+* User is able to input data about their favourite books
 * User can choose to upload a picture with there add book post from local after login.
+* User is able to edit or delete their book data info.

 ## Additional Features were under Considerations